RashaadB/ai-ml-learning/Course2: data Science with python/README.md

-# NumPy and Pandas Folder
+# Course2: Data Science with Python

-Welcome to my NumPy folder.
-This collection of Jupyter notebooks is designed to guide you step-by-step through the foundational concepts of NumPy used in Ai/Ml.  — from NumPy functions, slicing, string functions and indexing.
-After reviewing the ipynb files, there is a `Numpy-practice` file to tackle.
+Welcome to Course2 folder.
+This collection of Jupyter notebooks is designed to guide you step-by-step through the foundational concepts of Pandas, Numpy, Statistics, Data Visualization, Data Wrangling, and Probability Distribution used in Ai/Ml.  — from NumPy functions, slicing, string functions and indexing.
+After reviewing the ipynb files, there is a `sales_analysis.py` under the Course2 projects folder to try and follow.
+The README.md in the Course2 projects folder describes the project requirements, use the dataset (`AusApparalSales4thQrt2020.csv`) to follow along!

 Then we will jump to the Pandas folder

 ---